 One of Dr Justine's favourites, the CeraVe Hydrating Cleanser is fragrance free and non-comedogenic, making it perfect for sensitive skin.
 The gentle formula removes dirt, excess oil and makeup without stripping the skin and helps to reinforce the skin's barrier, infusing the complexion with hydrating Hyaluronic Acid.
-Also recommended by Dr Justine, the La Roche-Posay Toleriane Dermo-Cleanser is clinically formulated for sensitive and allergy-prone skin, offering immediate relief from dryness and discomfort to leave the skin feeling hydrated and comfortable using a blend of honey, avocado and jojoba oil.
+Formulated for sensitive skin, the Kate Somerville Goat Milk Moisturising Cleanser offering immediate relief from dryness and discomfort to leave the skin feeling hydrated and comfortable using a blend of honey, avocado and jojoba oil.

-For extra support for dry skin, Dr Justine suggests to "layer hydration by starting with a hyaluronic serum such as Hyalu B5 HA" and then applying a moisture rich emollient.
+For extra support for dry skin, Dr Justine suggests to "layer hydration by starting with a hyaluronic serum", such as the Vichy Mineral 89 Serum, and then applying a moisture rich emollient.
 She explains that the two work together as the hyaluronic acid can draw moisture from the emollient which also acts as a seal to reduce moisture loss.

 For skin in need of some serious hydration, Dr Justine's advice is to "look for humectants that draw moisture to the skin barrier such as glycerin, vitamin B3 ( panthenol) and hyaluronic acid and ingredients that mimic the fatty acids and lipids we naturally find in skin such as shea butter, jojoba and ceramides".
 She loves the Lipikar range from La Roche-Posay.
 Rich in moisture and suitable for even infant skin, the moisturiser helps to support the skin's barrier and balance the microbiome.
 It is also formulated with ceramides which Dr Justine suggests applying daily to keep skin hydrated for longer: "with time we lose ceramides in our skin, a vital part of the skin barrier structure".

 If you suffer from redness, Dr Justine recommends switching your usual products for gentle formulas designed for sensitive skin.
 "For me redness often represents a dry sensitive or sensitised skin barrier that is easily irritated".
-She uses the La Roche-Posay Toleraine Dermocleanser for it's incredibly tolerable and hydrating benefits.
-"In the Toleriane moisturisers, the patented peptide Neurosensine calms the burning and irritation of sensitive stressed skin and follows with a moisture-rich cream.
+She uses a hydrating cleanser to calm any burning and irritation of sensitive stressed skin and follows with a moisture-rich cream.
 I love the new Dermoallergo Soothing cream with its prebiotic to support the all important microbiome for a healthy skin."
 She advises always using after the shower to remove any residue from your shower gel or shampoo.

 One of the biggest victims to the drying effects of the cold, "Hands often suffer in the winter months, particularly at the moment with the increased use of hand sanitisers" says Dr Justine.
 To make sure you aren't adding to the problem, "look for emollients within the hand wash or sanitiser such as glycerin or ceramides" and apply a moisturiser after sanitising.
-She recommends the Lipkar Xerand for Handsfrom La-Roche Posay which contains shea butter and allantonin, 'an excellent replacement for the naturally occurring oils", and offers soothing, anti-inflammatory and anti-oxidant properties.
+The Cicaplast Soothing Hand Cream contains thermal spring water, as well as 4% Niacinamide and 30% Glycerine to smooth the skin and relieve irriation.

 Products to avoid for sensitive skin